Postdoctoral research associates in astrophysics

 Ph.D. in physics, astronomy, or a related field by the date of appointment.
 All qualified candidates are encouraged to apply, regardless of gender, national or cultural origins.

 The formal deadline is Nov.
-30, 2016 for full considerations, although applications will be considered all year around.
+30 of every year for full considerations, although applications will be considered all year around.

 Postdoctoral Scholar in Superconducting Detector Development

-The Tsinghua Center for Astrophysics (THCA) at Tsinghua University in China and SRON Netherlands Institute for Space Research (Utrecht) in the Netherlands jointly invite applications for a Postdoctoral Scholar position in the development of transition-edge sensor (TES) technology for X-ray astronomy.
+The Department of Astronomy (DoA) at Tsinghua University in China and SRON Netherlands Institute for Space Research (Utrecht) in the Netherlands jointly invite applications for a Postdoctoral Scholar position in the development of transition-edge sensor (TES) technology for X-ray astronomy.

 Tsinghua University is one of the oldest and most prestigious universities in China and is also one of the best in the world.
-The Tsinghua Center for Astrophysics (THCA) is a research center in the Department of Physics.
-Besides its diverse areas of astrophysics research, THCA is also highly committed to instrumentation for astronomical applications.
+Besides its diverse areas of astrophysics research, DoA is also highly committed to instrumentation for astronomical applications.
 It is leading an effort to advance the Hot Universe Baryon Surveyor (HUBS) mission concept, designed to address a number of issues that are critical to the understanding of galaxy formation and evolution, and is developing TES-based microcalorimeters for HUBS, in close collaboration with SRON.
 SRON has a prominent track record in the development of TES technology for space instruments, either at X-ray or Far-Infrared wavelength.
 It is developing TES-based microcalorimeters, as well as the associated readout technology, for ESA’s Athena mission.

 Tsinghua is a preeminent university in China, particularly known for its engineering and science programs, and is also one of the best universities in the world.
-It is ranked 25th in the most recent QS World University Rankings.
 The university is located in "China's Silicon Valley" in Beijing, and boasts a beautiful campus.
-On 2014 August 18th, the University Council approved an ambitious plan for the development of the astrophysics program at Tsinghua.
-An Institute of Astrophysics and a Tsinghua-NAOC Joint Research Center of Astronomy, in collaboration with the National Astronomical Observatories of Chinese Academy of Sciences, have been established according to the plan, and are now part of the Tsinghua Center for Astrophysics (THCA, see http://astro.tsinghua.edu.cn), a research center hosted by the Department of Physics (which is ranked 24th by QS).
-THCA is expected to add about 10 new faculty members by 2020, and is thus actively recruiting at all levels (faculty, scientist, postdoc, and graduate student) internationally.
-Besides its diverse areas of scientific research, THCA is highly committed to instrumentation for astronomical applications, especially for space missions, taking advantage of Tsinghua’s strong background in engineering.
-THCA strives to create a stimulating and diverse environment for research and academic exchange.
+The Department of Astronomy (DoA) is the newest department at the university.
+It is actively recruiting at all levels (faculty, scientist, postdoc, and graduate student) internationally.
+Besides its diverse areas of scientific research, DoA is highly committed to instrumentation for astronomical applications, especially for space missions, taking advantage of Tsinghua's strength in engineering.
+DoA strives to create a stimulating and diverse environment for research and academic exchange.
 English is a working language there.

 SRON's mission is to bring breakthroughs in space research.
 The institute develops the state of the art technology and advanced space instruments, and uses them to pursue fundamental astrophysical research, Earth science and exoplanetary research.
 As a national expertise institute, SRON gives counsel to the Dutch government and coordinates national contributions to international space missions.
 SRON stimulates the implementation of space science in our society.
 SRON has a prominent track record in the developments of superconducting TES technology for space instruments either in X-ray or Far-Infrared wavelengths.
 SRON has demonstrated extremely low noise TES arrays and frequency domain multiplexing readout technology for detection of Far Infrared radiations for ESA-JAXA SPICA space telescope, and is currently working on the development of TES as micro-calorimeters as well as the readout technology for the X-ray Integral Field Unit (X-IFU) of the European Athena space telescope.